PitkinCounty/GDAL-TIF-Compressor/README.md

 Currently the translation fails and throws an error.
 The GUI does not crash and can be triggered again.
 What should happen: Create the directory, no message to user

-## Version Info
-### Current Version
-1.0
-Release Date
-8/1/2017
-Stakeholders
-Andrew Shewmaker (Dev), Mary Lackner,
-Metrics
-Minutes per file = 1 minute, Ease-of-use = 10/10
-Limitations / Requirements
-System Requirements
-Windows 7 or higher?
-Prerequisite Software
-OSGeo4W v1
-Features
-Does not provide any support for recursive or sub-directory compression

-### Release Notes
-This section is a running log of features and bugs that were fixed by releasing each version.
-The release version # is indicated by the outline value (#.
-Aaa), and the release date is indicated in the brackets ([mm/dd/yyyy])

-[06/2017] Jennifer Broderick did the initial development for this project Andrew Shewmaker took over development in June 2017.
-The GUI Runs, error thrown on ‘gdal_translate’ command No notes
-Successfully executed ‘gdal_translate’ command!
-Failed attempt at implementing a background worker Modified to operate on an entire directory.
-[6/30/2017] Released by Andrew to test on Mary’s computer [07/06/2017] Implemented a background worker to reduce slowing down the computer.
-[unreleased] Adding documentation, cleaning up error handling

 ## Release Process
 The source code for this project is currently located on Andrew Shewmaker’s desktop.
 Moving the code to a centralized location should be a high priority.
 When changes are made to the source code, the application can be ‘published’/’deployed’ by distributing the JAR file from the ../dist/ directory.
 While the project is only ready for internal use Andrew will distribute the JAR file by copying it to a network drive.
 If the application is released for public/general use, we could provide access from PCIN.